trufnetwork/adapters/README.md

 Deploying Prefect or using its Cloud infrastructure is extensively documented [here](https://docs.prefect.io/3.0/deploy/index).

 You may try the examples just by running their python files, after installing the package in a virtual environment.
+Make sure to copy `.env.example` to `.env` and set the correct environment variables.